digital design en development (Devine)

 In this sector, Devine is the reference point for top talent.
 On graduating, you will immediately start working as an experience designer, front-end developer, interaction designer, motion designer, full stack developer, mobile developer, or simply a Deviner.
 Because of this unique profile, the demand for Deviners is high, making job security a fact.
 Every day, our alumni shape our digital lives, as they work within all the public, non-profit and commercial sectors.
 Deviners investigate the ‘wicked problems’ of health, mobility, energy, welfare, climate, education, etc., and work on smart digital solutions that add value for the organizations and people involved.
 The solutions they develop contribute to a sustainable society for both our own and future generations.

 All information days and open days take place at Howest in Courtrai.
-You can find all information about registration and admission tests at schoolofartsgent.be > education.
+You can find all information about registration at schoolofartsgent.be > education.

 Koen De Weggheleire